sh123/esp32_loraprs/README.md

 # Compatible Boards
 All work was done on ESP32-WROOM with custom made LoRa shield, Arduino Board is "ESP32 Dev Module".

+Supported modules - all supported by [RadioLib](https://github.com/jgromes/RadioLib)

-If your ESP32 board is compatible or has build in LoRa module then it should work without redefining pinouts, for custom shields there might be need to redefine pinouts to LoRa module if it differs (see further description in Software Setup section), currently pinouts are connected from LoRa to ESP32-WROOM as (SS/RST/DIO0 could be redefined in config.h):
+If your ESP32 board is compatible or has built in LoRa module then it should work without redefining pinouts, for custom shields there might be need to redefine pinouts to LoRa module if it differs (see further description in Software Setup section), currently pinouts are connected from LoRa to ESP32-WROOM as (SS/RST/DIO0 could be redefined in config.h):

 ![alt text](images/pinouts.png)